ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## Run the Llama-2-7B-Chat LLM model

-Now lets run the llama-2-7b-chat model in interactive mode:
+Now run the llama-2-7b-chat model in interactive mode:

 ```bash
 ./main  -m llama-2-7b-chat.Q4_K_M.gguf --color -c 4096 --temp 0.7 --repeat_penalty 1.1 -n -1 -i -ins
 ```

-You should lots of interesting statistics being printed from llama.cpp about the model and the system, followed by a prompt where you can start your chat style dialogue with the model.
+You will see lots of interesting statistics being printed from llama.cpp about the model and the system, followed by a prompt where you can start your chat style dialogue with the model.
 A snippet of the output from running this model on an AWS Graviton3 c7g.xlarge instance is shown below:

 ```output
 llm_load_print_meta: LF token         = 13 '<0x0A>'